ScarbroughPeter/Coding-Examples/README.md

 'Coding Example - Database, SQL.r'
 Uses the 'iris' built-in dataset in R to build a complementary dataset and these two datasets are used to build a database use the RSQLite backend.
 The database is then queries using a few examples to showcase some inner join and aggregating functions using both dplyr and SQL code syntax to achieve the same results.

+'Coding Example - LR and GLR.r'
+Uses built-in R datasets to do general and generalized linear regression examples.
+Does one stepwise variable selection but is generally not focused on model selection or diagnostics more than just showing basic modeling code and generating some inferential statistics.

+'Coding Example - PCA.r'
+Uses a high dimensional dataset from the UCI machine learning repository database to showcase a technique in dimensional reduction, principal component analysis (PCA).
+The dimensionally reduced data is then used to for some light modeling using random forest modeling.
+The root mean squared error and r-squared values for the resulting model are given.